algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 2. The height of the tree is $\Theta(\log n)$ as on each "level" the sizes of the segments halves.
 3. Each prefix can be split into $O(\log n)$ non-intersecting segments corresponding to vertices of a segment tree: you need at most one from each layer.

 When $n$ is not a perfect power of two, not all levels will be filled entirely.
-The last layer will be incomplete, but this doesn't take away any of these nice properties that let us solve the problem.
+The last layer will be incomplete, but this doesn't take away any of these nice properties that let us solve the problem (look at the bold path on the illustration):

 1. Property 1 guarantees that we will need $O(n)$ space to store the tree
 2. **Update** query is processed by adding a value to all vertices that correspond to segments that.
 Property 1 says there will be at most $O(\log n)$ of them.
 3. **Prefix sum** query is processed by finding all vertices that compose the prefix and summing the values stored in them.
 Property 3 says there will also be at most $O(\log n)$ of them.

+Note that by the same logic that each prefix can be covered by $O(\log n)$ nodes, each possible segment can also be covered by $O(\log n)$ nodes: you just possibly need at most two of them on each level.
+This lets us compute sums on any segment, although in this article we are not going to do it, instead reducing it to computing two prefix sums (from the right border, and the subtracting the prefix sum on the left border).

 This is a general idea.
 Many different implementations possible, which we will explore one by one in this article.